These fiendish clowns reportedly tried to lure women and children into the woods

 which attributes the proliferation of clown sightings to mass hysteria (usually sparked by incidents witnessed only by children).

-It's impossible to determine which of these incidents are hoaxes and which are bona fide tales of clowning around taken to the extreme.
-Nonetheless, the perpetrators seem to be capitalizing on our longstanding love-hate relationship with clowns, tapping into the primal dread that so many children (and more than a few adults) experience in their presence.
+It's impossible to determine which of these incidents were hoaxes and which were bona fide tales of clowning around taken to the extreme.
+Nonetheless, the perpetrators seemed to be capitalizing on our longstanding love-hate relationship with clowns, tapping into the primal dread that so many children (and more than a few adults) experience in their presence.

 In fact, a 2008 study conducted in England